Samuel-de-Oliveira/Easarea/README.md

 install it if you want to test.
 For while this software is on a BETA version

+I made this program to learn more about Github, Makefile, C++

 ## Okay but...
 How I can install it?

+You can download the latest version with this [Link](https://github.com/Samuel-de-Oliveira/Easarea/releases/tag/v0.1) and chosing you system's version.

-If you use Linux or MacOS you can use this command:
+But if you don't want to download something you can clone this repository and run the follow command:

 	sudo make install